ajschmidt8/rbpch/README.md

 5. **Re-initialize git in each existing repo you'd like to use this in:**<br>
 `git init`<br>
+**Important!** Make sure to run this command in the root folder of the repo (i.e. the path that contains the `.git` folder). **Not** the WP theme folder you are working in.
+I made this mistake the first time.

 # Per Repo Installation
 1. **Clone this repo into hooks folder:**<br>